inspircd/docs/docs/3/modules/modenotice.md

 ### Description

-This module adds the `/MODENOTICE` command which Sends a message to all users with the specified user modes set.
+This module adds the `/MODENOTICE` command which sends a message to all users with the specified user modes set.
+If multiple user modes are specified, the notice is only sent to users who have all of them set.

 ### Configuration